mikemacharia39/graphql-client-demo/README.md

 ## Who is the provider?
 Checkout https://github.com/mikemacharia39/graphql-demo

-The provider runs on the endpoint -> http://localhost:8084/graphql
+The provider runs on the endpoint http://localhost:8084/graphql

+This will allow you test simulate api calls to the "server/provider"

 ## API Doc